inaka/guidelines/README.md

 * Maintains [monthly meetings](MONTHLY-MEETINGS.md) with the Devs/Ops.
 * Provides support for the sales team.

-#### Sales/ Management

-* Handles the initial contact and discussions with the customers.
-Sets up and coordinates the assignment, including high level requirement collection, time/budget information and required level of service needed (e.g. proof of concept or complete product).
-* Notifies the project manager about the start of the project, providing the technical customer contact info and the project plan (deliverables, deadline, agreed effort and mix of engineers/senior engineers).
-* Is in charge of setting up the contract and SOW based on the estimates provided by the team.
-* Curates opportunity until it is signed.

 #### Project Managers

 * Is involved in reviewing the estimation and proposal documents for new